tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Since 1.20.1 it is now also possible to set phases from `spawn.json` or some other rule files.
 Note that these phases should be separate from the phases defined in `phases.json` because otherwise setting them will have no effect.

+## AI System

+Using 'spawn.json' it is now possible to modify the ai of mobs using the 'ai' keyword.
+This keywords needs a json with two possible values:

+* 'targets': list of targets
+* 'goals': list of goals

+Goals and targets have the same structure.
+It's a json with the following possible attributes:

+* 'removeall': if this is present (value doesn't matter) then the targets or goals are first cleared.
+This will remove all existing targets or goals from a spawned mob
+* 'priority': except if 'removeall' is given, this is required and indicates the priority of the goal or target
+* 'goal': except if 'removeall' is given, this is required and indicates the name of the goal or target.
+The following are currently supported:
+  * 'look_at_player': attributes: 'lookdistance', 'probability', 'onlyhorizontal'
+  * 'hurt_by_target': attributes: none
+  * 'nearest_attackable_target': attributes: 'mustsee', 'mustreach', 'randominterval'
+  * 'melee_attack': attributes: 'speed', 'followingtarget'
+  * 'random_look_around': attributes: none
+  * 'avoid_entity_goal': attributes: 'entity', 'maxdistance', 'walkspeedmodifier', 'sprintspeedmodifier', 'onlyWhenTargeting'

 ## Number System

 The number system is similar to the phase system in that it is also state that is remembered by In Control and